MaxiLMV/rag_task/README.md

 ```

 ## Tests
+You may want to run some tests, which you can do with the following command:
 ```bash
 python -m pytest test_rag_api.py
 ```
+This set of tests contains tests for:
+- A simple question
+- A blank question
+- An unrelated question
+- Multiple questions in one
+- A very long question
 ## Example Usage
-Enter this command in the terminal (the "question" field can be changed for any question)
+Enter this command in the terminal (the "question" field can be changed for any question).
 ```bash
 (Invoke-WebRequest -Method POST http://localhost:5000/ask -Body '{ "question": "When was NVIDIA founded?" }' -ContentType "application/json").Content
 ```

-This particular question should generate a response with the year 1993 in it.
+This particular question should generate a response with the year 1993 in it as well as the chunks used as sources.